Jav10/Ollama/README.md

 # Ollama
-Introduction to MLL, Ollama, Agents and Langchain
+Introduction to LLM, Ollama, Agents and Langchain